tandasat/HyperPlatform/README.md

 Download an archive file for compiled files form the release page.
 - https://github.com/tandasat/HyperPlatform/releases

+On the x64 platform, you have to enable test signing to install the driver.
+To do that, open the command prompt with the administrator privilege and type the following command, and then restart the system to activate the change:

+    bcdedit /set testsigning on

-To install the driver, extract the archive file and use the 'sc' command.
-For
+To install and uninstall the driver, use the 'sc' command.
+For installation:
-installation:

     >sc create HyperPlatform type= kernel binPath= C:\Users\user\Desktop\HyperPlatform.sys
     >sc start HyperPlatform